99cp/MustHaveJSP/README.md

 # STUDY HARDER
-# Do 2 chapter per week
+# Do 2 chapter per day
 # Let's finish this book in two weeks